crimx/observable-hooks/docs/guide/motivation.md

 ## Why Another Library

 Beforing creating observable-hooks we had tried other libraries like [reactjs-hooks-rxjs](https://github.com/leandrohsilveira/reactjs-hooks-rxjs) which is too simple and [rxjs-hooks](https://github.com/LeetCode-OpenSource/rxjs-hooks) in which we found typing issues that were unable to fix.

+## What It Is Not

+This library is not for replacing state management tools like Redux but to reduce the need of dumping everything into global state.

+Using this library does not mean you have to turn everything observable which is not encouraged.
+It plays well side by side with other hooks.
+Use it only on places where it's needed.